ScreenSlauth/AI-x-Terminal/README.md

 - `speak`: Converts text to speech (usage: text, speed, voice)
 - `getVoices`: Lists available system voices

+### Using Tools

-To use a tool, respond in this JSON format:
+To use a tool, provide input in JSON format:
 ```
 { "tool": "toolName", "args": [arg1, arg2, ...] }
 ```